 Sacrificing Space for Function

-With the rising cost of homes, affordability is at the top of most millenials list.
-KTGY found that whether they had families or not, millennials are willing to live in a smaller house with a more functional layout that's between 1,000 and 2,200 square feet.
+With the rising cost of homes, affordability is at the top of most Millennials' list.
+KTGY found that whether they had families or not, Millennials are willing to live in a smaller house with a more functional layout that's between 1,000 and 2,200 square feet.